 A Customer Success Manager is consistently trying to add value to their product and to the customer’s experience; a CSM might ask the customer how they can make improvements.
 Depending on the type of product or service, a Customer Success Manager may be able to monitor the customer’s user engagement and reach out to understand why something might not be working out. 📊

 On the other hand, an Account Manager is driven by an expansive regime, focused on renewals and sales.
 This lens of revenue is a major difference between a CSM and an Account Manager’s prerogatives.

 We interviewed Jyo Shukla, Senior Customer Success Manager at BitSight, who gave her insight into the key difference between CSMs and Account Managers.
 A key takeaway is that CSMs have a ‘proactive, trust-based, outcome-focused approach that fosters customer advocacy and leads to more meaningful expansions for the customer in the long run’. 📢

-Jyo’s insight lends itself to the much bigger point: Account Managers have a distinct flair for sales, whereas Customer Success Managers have a nurturing mentality.
+Jyo’s insight lends itself to a much bigger point: Account Managers have a distinct flair for sales, whereas Customer Success Managers have a nurturing mentality.
 For Jyo, CSMs are able to derive the best outcomes for a customer and help them have a more holistic experience.

 All in all...